NoufTwakkul/EE-first-task/README.md

-4-secendly i connected the power pin (red cable) of the micro servo to the 5V pin of arduino 5-thirdlly i connected the ground pin (black cable) of the micro servo to the digital -1 pin of breadboard 6-lastly i connected the SCL pin (black cable) of the arduino to the digital -5 pin of breadboard programming arduino on arduino IDE using this code ()
+4-secendly i connected the power pin (red cable) of the micro servo to the 5V pin of arduino 5-thirdlly i connected the ground pin (black cable) of the micro servo to the digital -1 pin of breadboard 6-lastly i connected the SCL pin (black cable) of the arduino to the digital -5 pin of breadboard 7-programming arduino on arduino IDE using this code ()